DarthStrom/BlackBox/README.md

    │
 </pre>

 Reflection: The ray comes back out the way it came.
-This can happen by being deflected before it enters
+This can happen by being deflected before it enters.

 <pre>
    ║O